What Are the Penalties for a Forged Drug Prescription in Utah?

 - Purchasing a forged drug prescription

 This is not an exhaustive list; there are many other prescription-related offenses that an offender can be arrested for violating.
-To learn more about forged prescription offenses in Utah, you should speak with an experienced Utah criminal defense lawyer.
+To learn more about forged prescription offenses in Utah, you should speak with an experienced Salt Lake City criminal defense lawyer.

 Penalties for Violating Forged Prescription Drug Laws